saturday06/VRM-Addon-for-Blender/docs/website/content/create-humanoid-vrm-from-scratch.en.md

 ---
 title: "Create Humanoid VRM"
-description: "VRM Add-on for Blender: Create Humanoid VRM"
+description: "We will create a simple Humanoid VRM model."
+images: ["images/humanoid.gif"]
 ---

 We will create a simple Humanoid VRM model.